 Childhood obesity leads to physical, psychological, and social health issues.
 Obesity in children and adolescents is a major medical disease.

 Being obese or overweight may not apply to all children who exceed their maximum weight.
 Some children may have larger-than-average body proportions.
-Furthermore, during different phases of growth, children carry different quantities of body fat.
+Furthermore, during different phases of growth, children carry different body fat percentage.

 Improving your entire family’s food and exercise habits is one of the most effective ways to minimise childhood obesity.
 Childhood obesity may be treated and prevented, which helps to preserve your child’s health in the present as well as in the future.